 How to get there:

 By car/scooter: Take provincial highway 13 to Miaoli City, then turn south on Yingchai Road until you come to the train station.
 The night market is right in front of the train station.
 There is parking available on the street and there are some paid parking lots nearby.
+If you are looking for car rentals, you can also search Qeeq here, Klook here, or KKday here.
+You can also check out our car rental guide here.

 Please see below: